Uploaded image for project: 'JDK'

 • Remove the hidden side-effect in which -Xlint:none implies -nowarn

-• Update the javac help output more accurately reflect reality
+• Update the javac help output and man page to more accurately reflect reality

 Specification